 - Dimensions: 3.14 x 4.74 x 3.62 inches

 - Weight: 17.57 ounces (with battery, memory card)

 - Movie modes: AVCHD Lite and motion JPEG

 Guide Review - Panasonic Lumix DMC-FZ40 Review

 As with all large zoom cameras, achieving high image quality can be a bit tricky with the FZ40, primarily because of camera shake issues.
-If you don't have a tripod, you'll have sporadic results.
+If you don't have a tripod, I found during my Panasonic FZ40 review that you're going to have sporadic results.
 Without a tripod, some photos will end up blurry, if you're using the FZ40 in low light or with the 24X optical zoom fully extended.

 When the camera is steady, image quality is very good with the FZ40, at least compared to other large zoom cameras.
 The image quality won't be as good as an advanced photographer will want or as good as you'll see with a DSLR camera, but it's good for a beginner camera.

 The camera's focus is very good, either in macro mode or even with the zoom fully extended.
 The sharpness of the FZ40 was a surprise to me, as photos shot with fixed lens cameras sometimes can be a little soft.
 One issue I noticed: Occasionally, the camera will focus on the wrong subject when the zoom is fully extended.

 The FZ40's overall response times are pretty good, although you will notice some shutter lag with the zoom fully extended, which is a common problem with fixed lens cameras.
 The start-up time for this camera is very short, and you'll rarely miss a spontaneous photo waiting for the FZ40 to be ready.

 The 24X zoom lens moves smoothly, which makes it easy to shoot photos at any magnification.